 - Letter "S" - Added to the stage, indicates that NHL is affecting the spleen.

-- Letter "X" - Added to the stage to indicate that the diameters of tumors are at least 4 inches across, which may require more intense treatment.
+- Letter "X" - The tumor measures at least 10 centimeters across (about 4 inches), which may require more intense treatment.
 The addition of the letter “X” indicates that the tumor is “bulky”.

 NHL is different from HL in that doctors also use the International Prognostic Index (IPI) score.
 The index depends on 5 factors and is used for aggressive NHL lymphomas.
 The 5 factors include: the person’s age, the stage of lymphoma, the external involvement of organs present, the patient’s overall health and ability to perform normal activities of daily living, and the LDH level in the person’s blood.
 The total number of points helps predict the risk of disease relapse.